mickfuzz/makecode-platformer-101/learningDimensions.md

 This adaptation of design-based concepts to game making is  inspired by the [computational thinking defintions of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).

-### Goal Setting (decision to add a new mechanic, or change space in a fundamental way)
+### Goal Setting

+The process of remxing a game involves decisions to change the game intentionally in minor or more fundamental ways.
+These moments of participant initiative draw from and build on existing knowledge.

-The process of remxing a game Example activities which demonstrate this incude:
+ Example activities which demonstrate this incude:

-   - Invitation to set new goal or revise existing goals
+   - Invitation to peers to set new goal or revise existing goals
-   - Participant expressing a new goal to include in game or around the wider making experience
+   - Participants expressing new goals to include in game or around the wider making experience
-   - Clarification or questions on desired design behaviour
+   - Clarification or questions about desired design behaviour

 ### Being incremental and iterative
 Designing a project is not a clean, sequential process of first identifying a concept for a project, then developing a plan for the design, and then implementing the design in code.
 It is an adaptive process, one in which the plan might change in response to approaching a solution in small steps.
+Examples include:

    - Small revisions to address the game pattern being worked on or sub goals
    - Changes which seeking to maintain or create game balance for suitable challenge level
    - Evaluating aesthetics of graphics / sound elements and revising further

 ### Debugging
 Various testing and debugging practices are possible from learning to scan block code for error messages, to using tools to watch variables.
 Debugging involves different strategies for dealing with  different kinds of errors including:

    - Glitches - code still works but unexpected result (questioning
    - No errors blank screen, no idea (often retrace steps, go back to earlier version, or have to start again)
    - Clues, greyed out code, red dots, error messages (try to narrow down issue, remove sections of code, again go back, try to find duplication of code blocks)